Children's Wisconsin

 Getting the Grant

 Children’s Wisconsin is committed to addressing the mental and behavioral health crisis facing our children.
-Right now, one in five children is living with a serious mental illness and Wisconsin’s youth suicide rate remains significantly higher than most of the U.S. In fact, suicide is the second-leading cause of death among kids.
+Right now, one in five children is living with a serious mental illness and Wisconsin’s youth suicide rate remains significantly higher than most of the United States.
+In fact, suicide is the second-leading cause of death among kids.

 About Milwaukee